nathanap2/pytoma/README.md

   * Python (`.py`): granular per function/method/class.
   * Markdown (`.md`): per heading or whole document (supports `full`/`hide`).
-  * Yaml and toml will soon be added
+  * YAML will soon be added
   * A description or short extract of heavy files, ML artifacts, etc., is also to be expected

 ---